StephenBannister/celestial_system/README.md

     - How massive is Neptune?
     - Is Pluto in the list of planets?
     - How many moons does Earth have?

+There are areas for further development which are currently being worked on.
+These are:

+    - Improved error handling
+    - Enhanced natural language processing
+    - Full test coverage framework
+    - Potential code optimisation and simplification

+At the beginning of main.py there is a list of references which were used in the development of this program.